With unsold grain piled high, a Polish farmer faces an uncertain future as war in Ukraine grinds on

 “And the summer harvest hasn’t started yet,” Tusk said in late February.
 “We do not yet have the infrastructure that would allow this grain to be exported further.”

-Adding to the anger of farmers across Europe are EU plans to fight climate change with policies dubbed the Green Deal, which they say will create more administrative work and worsen financial burdens.
+Adding to the anger of farmers across Europe are EU plans to fight climate change with policies called the Green Deal, which they say will create more administrative work and worsen financial burdens.

 The calls of Europe's farmers have grown increasingly strident even though the European Commission has relented to their pressure by rolling back some environmental requirements — despite warnings by scientists that agricultural production must become more environmentally sustainable in a period of climate change.